ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## Cycles System

 Simply put, a way to introduce 'cycles' into your game without having to fiddle around too much.
 You can declare a `<<newcycle>>` and assign it a name, a number of values, and a number of turns it lasts.
-For example, `<<newcycle ‘time’ 'morning’ ‘noon’ ‘night’ 5>>` would create a new cycle called time that would change at a rate of every 5 turns.
+For example, `<<newcycle ‘time’ 'morning’ ‘noon’ ‘night’ 5>>` would create a new cycle called `'time'` that would change at a rate of every 5 turns.
 You can have multiple cycles running at once, like one as a day-night cycle and another for seasons, or one for hours and another for days of the week.
 You can control and access your cycles via  the following passage tags, story variables, macros, and functions, depending on what you want to do with them.

 Here's a few notes about how the system works that you should keep in mind:

 * Cycles are independently tracked.
 This means that cycles that are added later start their tracking later.
-For example, if you create the cycle `<<newcycle 'time' 'morning' 'noon' 'night' 3>>` and then, after 2 turns, create the cycle `<<newcycle 'days' 'Sunday' 'Monday' 'Tuesday' 'Wednesday' 'Thursday' 'Friday' 'Saturday' 9>>`, the two cycles will not line up: each new 'day' will start at the 'time' cycle's 'noon'.
-Generally, it's best to include all your `<<newcycle>>` macros in the same passage (StoryInit is a good candidate), or, if you need your cycles to line up, use the startTag (default: 'startcycles') or the `<<resetallcycles>>` macro to reset all of your cycles to zero upon adding a new one.
+For example, if you create the cycle `<<newcycle 'time' 'morning' 'noon' 'night' 3>>` and then, after 1 turn (e.g. on the next passage), you create the cycle `<<newcycle 'days' 'Sunday' 'Monday' 'Tuesday' 'Wednesday' 'Thursday' 'Friday' 'Saturday' 9>>`, the two cycles will not line up: each new `'day'` will start at the `'time'` cycle's `'noon'`.
+Generally, it's best to include all your `<<newcycle>>` macros in the same passage (`StoryInit` is a good candidate), or, if you need your cycles to line up, use the startTag (default: 'startcycles') or the `<<resetallcycles>>` macro to reset all of your cycles to zero upon adding a new one.
 * It is **not possible** to reclaim a cycle that has been deleted by the `<<deletecycle>>` macro.
 Generally, it's better to simply hide the cycle's output than to delete it if you feel that you may need to use it again; you can always reset it via `<<resetcycle>>` if you need it to appear to have been 'stopped'.
-* You do not have to delete a cyle to reconfigue it.
+* You do not have to delete a cycle to reconfigue it.
 You can use the `<<newcycle>>` macro to make alterations to an existing cycle; the old cycle will be overwritten by the new.
 Note that, like with `<<deletecycle>>`, it is impossible to reclaim an overwritten cycle.
 * The macros that 'return' temporary variables (`<<cycleIs>>`, `<<whereIsCycle>>`, `<<cycleArrayIs>>`, `<<cycleAtIs>>` and `<<defineCycle>>`) are designed for debugging and extending the cycle system.
 You will almost never need to resort to these macros if you are using the system as-is, though they can help you do some pretty dynamic things.

 ### Options